AdobeDocs/experience-manager-forms-cloud-service-developer-reference/src/pages/index.md

 These APIs are available in two flavors:

-* **[Document Generation Synchronous APIs](references/output-sync.md)** are suitable for on-demand, low latency, and single record document generation use cases.
+* [Synchronous APIs](references/output-sync.md) are suitable for on-demand, low latency, and single record document generation use cases.
 These APIs are more suitable for user-action based use cases.
 For example, generating a document after a user fill a form.

-* **[Document Generation Asynchronous APIs (Batch APIs)](references/output-batch.md)** are suitable for scheduled, high throughput, and multiple document generation use cases.
+* [Asynchronous APIs (Batch APIs)](references/output-batch.md) are suitable for scheduled, high throughput, and multiple document generation use cases.
 These APIs generate documents in batches.
 For example, phone bills, credit card statements, and benefits statements generated every month.

 The Document Generation APIs seamlessly [integrates with Microsoft Power Automate](https://learn.microsoft.com/en-us/connectors/adobeexperiencemanag/) through user-friendly connectors, providing a hassle-free and efficient integration experience.